18F/dev-environment-standardization/pages/languages/ruby.md

 [introduced by the version manager RVM](https://rvm.io/gemsets/basics).
 A gemset is a specific directory that a collection of gems are installed in.
-You define the gemset yourself and name it what you want, usually after the project youa re working on.
+You define the gemset yourself and name it what you want, usually after the project you're working on.

 This may remind you of a `Gemfile`, but the two are not the same.
-A `Gemfile` lists all of the dependencies that a project relies on and can help lock those dependencies at a specific version(s).
+A `Gemfile` lists all of the dependencies that a project relies on and can help lock those dependencies at specific versions.
 A gemset is a specific directory designated by the user to install a group of gems into, such as those found in a `Gemfile`.